EENCloud/EEN-CLI-Public/README.md

     bridge availability     get bridge availability

     'een help' lists all the commands and options
-    'een <command> help' lists the usage with opitions and descriptions
+    'een <command> help' lists the usage with options and descriptions
   ```

 # EEN Command Line Interface Manual